-- Report to your major academic division/department at the main or branch campus for advisement on any scheduled registration dates. - Students can register online at webservices.essex.edu, or in person at designated registration sites, including the Welcome Center, Student Development and Counseling, and their major division/department. - 3.
+- Report to your major academic division/department at the main or branch campus for advisement on any scheduled registration dates. - Students can register online at webservice1.essex.edu (https://webservice1.essex.edu/), or in person at designated registration

+- sites, including the Welcome Center, Student Development and Counseling, and their major division/department. - 3.
 Make payment to the Bursar's Office.